LogtalkDotOrg/logtalk3/examples/delegates/NOTES.md

 To load this example and for sample queries, please see the `SCRIPT.txt` file.

-This folder contains an implementation of the delegation design pattern and is based on the sample code found on the Rosetta Code web site.
+This folder contains an implementation of the delegation design pattern and is based on the sample code found on the Rosetta Code website.
 For more information see:

 	http://en.wikipedia.org/wiki/Delegation_pattern